Serena Williams Penalized for Calling Umpire 'Thief' Amid Controversial US Open

 The violation again became an issue later in the set.
 Williams slammed her racket on the court after losing serve in the fifth game.
 As a result of the racket smash, the chair umpire awarded Osaka the first point of the sixth game.

-So Osaka starts this game at 15-love because of the code violation.
-Serena now realizes the score, tells Ramos she didn't get coaching.
-"You owe me an apology!"
+Williams again directed her ire toward the umpire for the ruling and told Ramos he owed her an apology, saying she didn't receive coaching from Mouratoglou.
 Things escalated further from there, with Williams exchanging more words with Ramos, per the Guardian's Bryan Armen Graham:

 Bryan Armen Graham @BryanAGraham